l33th/l33th/README.md

 ##### I am a Technology Enthusiast.
 I love technology and exploring it.
 It is one of the greatest joys of my life.

-Skills: HTML5 / CSS / SASS / JavaScript / ReactJS / Bootstrap / Material-UI / Go / Python / MongoDB / Solidity
+Skills: HTML5 / CSS3 / SASS / JavaScript / ReactJS / Bootstrap / Material-UI / Go / Python / MongoDB / Solidity

 - 🔭 I’m currently working on a Slack Clone, a MERN Stack App, and Cryto Tracker.
 - 🌱 I’m also currently learning Blockchain Development using Solidity & Ethereum Smart Contracts.